NVIDIA Corp

 NVIDIA Blackwell architecture with NVLink Switch enables up to 30x faster inference performance and a new level of inference scaling, throughput and response time that is excellent for running new reasoning inference applications like OpenAI's o1 model.
 With every new platform shift, a wave of start-ups is created.
 Hundreds of AI-native companies are already delivering AI services with great success.

-Working with NVIDIA, Cadence, Cloudera, Cohesity, NetApp, Salesforce, SAP, and ServiceNow are racing to accelerate development of these applications with the potential for billions of agents to be deployed in the coming years.
+Working with NVIDIA, Cadence, Cloudera, Cohesity, NetApp, Nutanix, Salesforce, SAP and ServiceNow are racing to accelerate development of these applications with the potential for billions of agents to be deployed in the coming years.
 Consulting leaders like Accenture and Deloitte are taking NVIDIA AI to the world's enterprises.
 Accenture launched a new business group with 30,000 professionals trained on NVIDIA AI technology to help facilitate this global build-out.

 Industrial AI and robotics are accelerating.
 This is triggered by breakthroughs in physical AI, foundation models that understand the physical world, like NVIDIA NeMo for enterprise AI agents.
 We built NVIDIA Omniverse for developers to build, train, and operate industrial AI and robotics.
 Some of the largest industrial manufacturers in the world are adopting NVIDIA Omniverse to accelerate their businesses, automate their workflows, and to achieve new levels of operating efficiency.
-Foxconn, the world's largest electronics manufacturer, is using digital twin and industrial AI built on NVIDIA Omniverse to speed the bring-up of its Blackwell factories and drive new levels of efficiency.
-In its Mexico facility alone, Foxconn expects to reduce -- a reduction of over 30% in annual hour usage.
+Foxconn, the world's largest electronics manufacturer, is using digital twins and industrial AI built on NVIDIA Omniverse to speed the bring-up of its Blackwell factories and drive new levels of efficiency.
+In its Mexico facility alone, Foxconn expects to reduce -- a reduction of over 30% in annual kilowatt hour usage.

 From a geographic perspective, our data center revenue in China grew sequentially due to shipments of export-compliant Hopper products to industries.
 As a percentage of total data center revenue, it remained well below levels prior to the onset of export controls.
 We expect the market in China to remain very competitive going forward.
 We will continue to comply with export controls while serving our customers.

 In Japan, SoftBank is building the nation's most powerful AI supercomputer with NVIDIA DGX Blackwell and Quantum InfiniBand.
-SoftBank is also partnering with NVIDIA to transform the telecommunications network into a distributed AI network with NVIDIA AI Aerial and ARN platform that can process both 5G RAN on AI on CUDA.
+SoftBank is also partnering with NVIDIA to transform the telecommunications network into a distributed AI network with NVIDIA AI Aerial and AI-RAN platform that can process both 5G RAN on AI on CUDA.
 We are launching the same in the U.S. with T-Mobile.
-Leaders across Japan, including Fujitsu, NEC, and NTT are adopting NVIDIA AI Enterprise and major consulting companies, including EY Strategy and Consulting will help bring NVIDIA AI technology to Japan's industries.
+Leaders across Japan, including Fujitsu, NEC and NTT are adopting NVIDIA AI Enterprise and major consulting companies, including EY Strategy and Consulting will help bring NVIDIA AI technology to Japan's industries.

 Networking revenue increased 20% year-on-year.
 Areas of sequential revenue growth include InfiniBand and Ethernet switches, SmartNICs and BlueField DPUs.
 Though networking revenue was sequentially down, networking demand is strong and growing, and we anticipate sequential growth in Q4.
 CSPs and supercomputing centers are using and adopting the NVIDIA InfiniBand platform to power new H200 clusters.
 NVIDIA Spectrum-X Ethernet for AI revenue increased over 3x year-on-year.
 And our pipeline continues to build with multiple CSPs and consumer Internet companies planning large cluster deployments.

 Now moving to Gaming and AI PCs.
 Gaming revenue of $3.3 billion increased 14% sequentially and 15% year-on-year.
 Q3 was a great quarter for Gaming with notebook, console, and desktop revenue all growing sequentially and year-on-year.
-RTX end demand was fueled by strong back-to-school sales as consumers continue to choose GeForce RTX GPUs and devices to power gaming, creative, and AI applications.
+RTX end demand was fueled by strong back-to-school sales as consumers continue to choose GeForce RTX GPUs and devices to power gaming, creative and AI applications.

 Channel inventory remains healthy and we are gearing up for the holiday season.
 We began shipping new GeForce RTX AI PC with up to 321 AI TOPS from ASUS and MSI with Microsoft's Copilot+ capabilities anticipated in Q4.
 These machines harness the power of RTX ray tracing and AI technologies to supercharge gaming, photo, and video editing, image generation and coding.